Frequently Asked Questions about volunteering

 Literacy Source limits its on-site classes to 10 – 20 students per class, based on the size of the classroom.
 Our terms are divided into two units with a week break in between.
-During the break we have a New Student Orientation so you can expect new students for the second unit.
+During the break we have a New Student Registration so you can expect new students for the second unit.

 How much support will I receive as a tutor?

 When you are matched with a student you will meet with their advisor who will provide you with materials and be your main resource and support.
 At your first meeting the advisor will provide you with information about your student, their goals, test scores, and skill levels.
 You will then continue to meet with the advisor and student in regular trio meetings as you progress.
 In addition to our regular trainings we also offer quarterly cohort meetings which provide an opportunity to meet with class instructors and fellow tutors to discuss ideas and receive support.
 Literacy Source advisors are always available as a resource for help with lesson planning, library materials, and online resources.

 Can I observe classes before I start volunteering?